AnonymouX47/termvisage/docs/source/faqs.rst

    - If stuck on Windows and want to use all features, you could use WSL + Windows Terminal.

 Why are colours not properly reproduced?
-   - Some terminals support truecolor escape sequences but have a **256-color pallete**.
+   - Some terminals support truecolor escape sequences but have a **256-color palette**.
 This limits color reproduction.

 Why are images out of scale?
    - If *auto* :term:`cell ratio` is supported and enabled,